GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/GPIO/GPIO.md

 }
 ```

-The actual implementation should use unsigned casts or small local helpers for
+The actual implementation should use unsigned casts or small local codecs for
 the isolation and clear operations, but the iteration must remain proportional
 to the number of selected pins rather than the fixed port width.